Installation

 to verify that SkyPilot can properly access your enabled clouds.

-Otherwise, configure access to at least one cloud, then run sky check
+Otherwise, configure access to at least one cloud using the following guides.

 To get the AWS access key required by aws configure